adgellida/ubunsys/README.md

 - Upgrade Ubuntu to latest release

-- Installl this special PPA with this [script](https://github.com/adgellida/ubuntupackages/blob/master/last%20qt%20on%20ancient%20distros)
+- Install this special PPA with this [script](https://github.com/adgellida/ubuntupackages/blob/master/last%20qt%20on%20ancient%20distros)

 Screenshots
 =============================================